mallethugo/translucent-android/README.md

 ===

-Translucent animate text with an image
+Translucent draw a transparent text into a Textview

 # Usage